scherroman/TweetMapAnsible/README.md

     - `ansible-playbook restartWebApp.yml`
 - **Restart Web App Hard**:
     - `ansible-playbook restartWebAppHard.yml1

-**Warning**: Every time you ssh back into the MLB, to allow Ansible to ssh-forward properly to its hosts, you must start up ssh-agent again with:
-- Startup ssh-agent: `eval $(ssh-agent -s)`
-- Add ssh keys to agent: `ssh-add`

-**Note**: It sometimes takes a couple of minutes for ssh-agent forwarding to start working properly.

 **Note**: Unlike Bash scipts, Ansible scripts are idempotent, meaning they may safely be run as many times as needed to reach the desired state.